Access (to equipment, facilities, services etc.)

 Is an undertaking providing or authorised to provide a public communications network or an associated facility

-An optical fibre is a fiber made of glass or plastic allowing the transmission of information over light over long distances with very high data rates.
+An optical fiber is a fiber made of glass or plastic allowing the transmission of information over light over long distances with very high data rates.

 P2P - Peer to Peer Network